jason6q/cloud-slurm/README.md

 # cloud-slurm
 My personal Slurm cluster to orchestrate compute nodes across different GPU providers for multi-node multi-gpu model training; effectively creating a mesh network through Tailscale.
+This was written more-so for myself to keep track of all the steps.

 Don't expect this to always be up to date but you might be able to use it as some sort of template for your own.
 You don't have to use the same GPU providers; so long as you can SSH into a VM instance and/or deploy a Docker container into them.

+**TODO:** Docker Setup Variant

 ## Table of Contents
 ### Setup